 Health care is of great importance.
 Our programs follow the guidelines set out by our local Health Unit concerning communicable diseases.
 Although some illnesses are inevitable in groups, we try to minimize this by practicing good hygiene, disinfecting toys regularly, and making daily health checks.
 If a child's illness prevents them from participating or being comfortable in normal program activities, the child will be considered too ill to attend the program.
 Should your child become ill during program time you will be contacted to pick up your child.
 If you notice symptoms such as diarrhea, fever or vomiting before you bring your child, please keep them at home.
-Your child may return to the program after they have been free of these symptoms for 24 hours or 48 hours due to an increased number of illnesses in the centre and/or as directed by Public Health.
+Your child may return to the program 48 hours after they have been symptom free of diarrhea & vomiting & symptom free of fever without the aid of medication for 24 hours as directed by Public Health.

-If your child, while in our care, experiences a fever of 100 degrees or more we will contact you to pick up your child.
+If your child, while in our care, experiences a fever of 100.4 degrees or more we will contact you to pick up your child.
 Also, if your child experiences two loose bowel movements, we will once again contact you to pick up your child.
 Any changes to this policy will be at the direction of Public Health and parents will be notified at pick up.